-This homemade Tartar Sauce recipe comes together in a snap with kitchen items on hand and is better than store bought versions.
-This has lots of flavor and is perfect for when you find that jar at the back of the fridge with a past due date. 🙂
+This homemade condiment has tons of flavor and is perfect for when you find your store-bought condiments at the back of the fridge with a past due date. 🙂

-Tartar sauce is a French condiment, typically used on seafood like fried clam strips, fried oysters, fish and chips, fish sandwiches.
-I especially like them with fish sticks!
+Tartar sauce is a French condiment, typically used on fried seafood like clam strips, fried oysters, fish and chips, and fish sandwiches.
+I especially like it with fish sticks!

 How to make Tartar Sauce

 It starts with a mayonnaise base and traditionally has finely chopped capers.
 American versions have gone the route of introducing diced pickles, dill to be exact.
 Tartar sauce also uses lemon juice as well as herbs such as dill and parsley to bump up the flavor.

 I like to add diced dill pickles instead of capers.
 Some of the pickle juice is added to thin the sauce, but feel free to use the same amount of lemon juice.